How to get rid of Cystitis

 Medication

-Take paracetamol or ibuprofen to lessen pain caused by the inflammation of the bladder.
+Take paracetamol or ibuprofen to lessen the pain caused by the inflammation of the bladder.

-If you are suffering worse symptoms that are worrying you, such as blood in your urine or a high fever, or your condition hasn't improved after a few days, it's important to visit your GP as you may need an antibiotic such as Trimethoprim.
+If you are experiencing worsening symptoms that are concerning you, such as blood in your urine or a high fever, or your condition hasn't improved after a few days, it's essential to visit your GP, as you may require an antibiotic, such as Trimethoprim.

 Nitrofurantoin (Macrobid) UTI Antibiotics